andrisstuks/sendot/README.md

 time; eff; umol; fmin; fmax

 ```
-* in file `sendot_serial_log.py` in 8th line change existing link to link to your file.
+* in file `sendot_serial_log.py` in 8th line change existing link with link to your file.

 This script will allow you with simple `python3 sendot_serial_log.py` to make measurement and to save it to file.